When you think of returning to school do you have thoughts running through your mind that are similar to these?

 - Will I fit in?

 You are not alone!
 Many adults face the challenge of beginning or returning to school every year and they do become successful students.
 It is never too late to follow a dream.
-If you have always dreamed of going to college or returning to college it's time to start now.
-At UW-Eau Claire there are approximately 1000 nontraditional students like you here each semester and you bring rich life experiences to the classroom.
+At UW-Eau Claire there are approximately 800 nontraditional students like you here each semester and you bring rich life experiences to the classroom.
 Understanding that beginning or returning to college is a life changing experience, Nontraditional Student Services (NSS) is here to provide support during the initial transition into college and throughout graduation.
 Go for it!

 Frequently Asked Questions:

 - How much does it cost to attend UW-Eau Claire?
-Can nontraditional students qualify for financial aid?
+Do nontraditional students qualify for financial aid?

 - I'm a military veteran.What kind of military benefits are available for me?